Home ARDUINO Build Gas sensing system with Arduino, 16X2 LCD and MQ2

 Build Gas sensing system with Arduino, 16X2 LCD and MQ2

-The MQ2 sensor is a gas module for the detection of hydrogen, liquefied petroleum gas, smoke, carbon monoxide and alcohol.
+The MQ2 sensor is a gas module for detecting hydrogen, liquefied petroleum gas, smoke, carbon monoxide and alcohol.
 It has high sensitivity and fast response.

 Build Gas sensing system with Arduino, 16X2 LCD and MQ2